CORRECTED-UPDATE 1-Nigeria's Forte Oil eyes 20 bln naira share sale

 By Oludare Mayowa

-LAGOS, June 19 Nigeria's Forte Oil plans a 20 billion naira ($66 mln) share sale to institutional and high net worth investors and has applied for regulatory approval, it said on Monday.
+LAGOS, June 19 (Reuters) - Nigeria's Forte Oil plans a 20 billion naira ($66 mln) share sale to institutional and high net worth investors and has applied for regulatory approval, it said on Monday.

 The energy firm said the capital raising will be done as a public offer for shares through a book building process to help price discovery.
 It has applied to the Securities and Exchange Commission (SEC) and Nigerian Stock Exchange for approval.